 Applicants can apply individual or be recommended by a third party.

-An inter-disciplinary jury, appointed by the Federal Government Commissioner for Culture and Media will select the prize winners.
+An inter-disciplinary jury, appointed by the Federal Government Commissioner for Culture and Media selected the prize winners.

-The application for the year 2014 with a pdf file of the outstanding work, two references from university lecturers and the candidate´s curriculum vitae should be submitted by 31/03/2014 to:
+The application for the year 2014 with a pdf file of the outstanding work, two references from university lecturers and the candidate´s curriculum vitae had to be submitted by 31/03/2014 to: